 Motor vehicle operations on campus are defined by the Campus Parking and Traffic Committee and are set forth in a brochure available to all persons on campus or visiting the campus.
+Traffic regulations can be found here.
 The Parking Brochure is available from the University Police Department and during registration of students and vehicles.
 These regulations are in accordance with campus requirements and state motor vehicle laws.